 We would encourage authors to negotiate publishing contracts where possible and appropriate, to permit their work to be made available via the institutional repository.
 An embargo period can be applied as required.
 This is already a requirement for some research funders and authors should check the terms of their funding agreements before signing contracts with publishers.

-For further help and advise, please contact the Library Research & Scholarly Publications Team by email: firstname.lastname@example.org.
+For further help and advice, please contact the Library Research & Scholarly Publications Team by email: firstname.lastname@example.org.

 Most staff will already be aware of the Research Excellence Framework (REF), which is a system for assessing the quality of research outputs in UK Universities which affects future research funding.

 To be eligible for the next REF, staff will have to meet open access requirements.
-These must be met at the time papers are accepted for publication - making your papers open access in a few years time during the REF selection process, will not meet HEFCE OA requirements.
+These must be met at the time papers are accepted for publication - making your papers open access retrospectively during the REF selection process, will not meet the open access requirements.
 These requirements will apply to all universities in the UK.

-HEFCE's Open Access Policy for the post-2014 REF sets out the guidelines, which are summarised below.
+The REF Guidance on Submissions document sets out the guidelines, which are summarised below.

-Any output submitted to the REF which does not meet the requirements of this policy and does not meet with any of the allowed exceptions will be given an unclassified score and will not be assessed.
+Any output submitted to the REF which does not meet the requirements of this policy and does not meet with any of the allowed exceptions is liable to be given an unclassified score and will not be assessed.

-This workflow document may be useful in understanding the issues and decisions around OA publishing for compliance with HEFCE policy.
+This workflow document may be useful in understanding the issues and decisions around OA publishing for compliance with the REF Open Access policy.

-The Open Access Policy of the Research Councils UK (RCUK) requires all papers submitted after April 2013 whose work was funding wholly or in part by any of the research councils to be made open access.
+The Open Access Policy UK Research Councils, overseen since April 2018 by the newly formed UK Research and Innovation body, requires all papers submitted after April 2013 whose work was funding wholly or in part by any of the research councils to be made open access.
 Though the policy only applies to journal or conference papers, RCUK encourage authors to make other types of output open access where possible.